 - 4.4 Regulations Governing the Sale Items and Compliance Matters of Medical Devices for Distance Sales (CH)

-- 4.5 Regulations Governing Border Inspection and Examination of Imported Medical Devices (CH)
+- 4.5 Regulations Governing Border Inspection and Examination of Imported Medical Devices (EN)

 - 4.6 Scope and Classification of the Medical Devices Which Pharmacies May Engage in Retail (CH)